This assignment gives you a chance to write Racket expressions

 City, you would want to cook the syrup at 233.44°.

-Write a Racket function namedcandy-temperature
+Write a Racket function named candy-temperature

-expressions for these three examples in your template file. -
+examples in your template file.

 Generally, the dimensions of engineered components are